Return of the Obra Dinn: Plot

-The inspector eventually catalogues the fates of 58 of the 60 souls aboard, leaving shortly before a sudden storm sinks the damaged Obra Dinn.
-The completed logbook is mailed back to Evans, and an insurance report is written, compensating or fining the estates of lost crewmen, depending on their conduct.
-A year later, Jane Bird, one of the survivors who fled with Evans, mails the book back to the inspector along with the monkey's paw and a letter saying that Evans had died shortly after receiving the logbook back.
-The inspector uses the Mortem on the monkey's paw in order to deduce what happened in the lazarette and catalogue the last two fates, thereby completing the whole story of the Obra Dinn for their personal collection.
+Unable to access the lazarette, the inspector catalogues the fates of 58 of the 60 souls aboard and leaves before a storm sinks the Obra Dinn.
+The inspector writes an insurance report, compensating or fining the estates of lost crewmen and passengers depending on their conduct, and mails the logbook back to Evans.
+A year later, Jane Bird—one of the three survivors who escaped with Evans—mails back the book alongside the monkey's paw and a letter explaining that Evans, now dead of an illness, requested that the inspector be given the means to complete the book as an expression of his gratitude.
+The inspector uses the Mortem on the monkey's paw to determine what happened in the lazarette and catalogue the last two fates, completing the story of the Obra Dinn for their collection.